Budget-Friendly Pergola Designs for Any Backyard

 How much does a budget-friendly pergola cost?

 Material costs for a standard 8×8-foot pergola range from $150 to $500 depending on the material.
-A pressure-treated wood frame from a big-box store typically lands at $250 to $400.
+A pressure-treated wood frame from a big-box store typically lands in the mid range.
 Reclaimed wood or pallet builds can come in under $100 if you have time to source and prep the materials.

 What materials are cheapest for a DIY pergola?

-Reclaimed wood and shipping pallets are the cheapest source materials, often free or under $50 with some sanding and sealing required.
-For new lumber, pressure-treated 4×4 posts and 2×6 beams are the most affordable durable option, running $150 to $300 for an 8×8-foot build.
+Reclaimed wood and shipping pallets are the cheapest source materials, often free or close to it with some sanding and sealing required.
+For new lumber, pressure-treated 4×4 posts and 2×6 beams are the most affordable durable option for an 8×8-foot build.

 How do I build a pergola on a budget?

 An 8×8-foot pergola needs 4 corner posts, 6 top beams, and 8 rafters.
-Set the posts in concrete, attach beams with metal brackets and lag screws, space rafters about 12 inches apart, then sand and seal.
+Set the posts in concrete or on adjustable post bases, attach beams with brackets and lag screws, space rafters about 12 inches apart, then sand and seal.
 Total build time is one long weekend with basic tools.

 What upcycled materials work for a pergola?